1/?

 What is a good DISC score?

-The DISC assessment doesn't have "good" or "bad" scores.
+The DISC assessment doesn’t have good or bad scores.
 The purpose is to understand your dominant traits and how they influence your behavior.
-The test provides insights that can help you leverage your strengths and understand your weaknesses, both in professional and personal settings.
+The test provides insights that can help you leverage your strengths and understand your weaknesses, both in professional and personal ways.

 What is the DISC type test?